paimanbandi/PaimanVim/README.md

 # PaimanVim

-My personal Neovim configuration.
-I use to code Flutter, TypeScript, and Rust.
+This is my PDE (Personalized Development Environment).
+I use to code Flutter, TypeScript, Rust and V.

 ## Requirements